goatedroot/goatedroot/README.md

 ## where i'm headed

-i want to do this professionally. ethical hacking, pentesting, maybe running my own thing eventually. i'm not there yet but i'm working on it seriously.

-for now i'm just focused on getting better and documenting the process publicly so it's all out there — progress, mistakes, everything.
+ethical hacking and pentesting professionally. already taking on security reviews and working toward running my own thing. building in public and sharing what i learn along the way.

 ---